An adhesive spray is a type of typical glue that comes in an aerosol canister and is sprayed onto surfaces to bond them together.

 Some spray adhesives are stronger than others, so if you’re working with heavier materials or need a very strong bond, be sure to choose an adhesive that can provide it.

-d) Price – Of course, price is always a consideration when choosing any product.
+d) Price – Of course, price is always a consideration when choosing any product, but it should not compromise your project.

 Adhesive spray ranges in price from around $5 to $20 per can, so choose one that fits your budget and needs.